alzhahir/coffee-commerce/README.md

 Currently, this is not a supported feature.
 Proceed at your own risk.

+### Database

+Full database SQL is available at db.sql.
+This file might not be up-to-date, so if there are any errors, please contact me.

 ### Dependencies

 Please install these dependenices **manually** by putting it into the `internal` folder and renaming it to `stripe-php` instead.